-In order to send stereo audio signals (which can be thought of as two separate mono signals), the transmitter must have a multiplexer to effectively combine the left and right channel signals into a single modulating signal.
-The receiver, similarly, must have a demultiplexer to split the signal back into the stereo signal in order to drive the left and right drivers.
+To send stereo audio signals (which can be thought of as two separate mono signals), the transmitter must have a multiplexer to effectively combine the left and right channel signals into a single modulating signal.
+Similarly, the receiver must have a demultiplexer to split the signal back into the stereo signal to drive the left and right drivers.

 Radio frequencies are commonly used to transmit audio and other signals because they are so effective.

 Their relatively long wavelengths (compared to other electromagnetic waves, not to sound waves) allow them to travel longer distances and penetrate through solids (walls, floors, etc.).
 A typical 2.4 GHz RF wireless transmitter can send its signals 91 m (300 ft) or more.

 RF transmission waves can also be picked up by a virtually unlimited number of RF receivers if they are all tuned to the proper frequency.
 The limit is only theoretically a result of the physical space a receiver would take up relative to the volume of the distance range of the RF carrier wave.

 The popularity of RF wireless causes a notable disadvantage, though.
 This disadvantage is that RF headphone signals are susceptible to interference from all the other devices that send audio on RF signals at or around the transmission frequency.